More to come from Scots, says emotional Townsend

 "I don't know if it's this fixture, but it got me emotional at the end," said Townsend, whose contract ends after this year's World Cup.

-"To see the way the players came back, in a venue we struggled for a lot of occasions, shows what a team we have.
+"To see the way the players came back, in a venue where we struggled for a lot of occasions, shows what a team we have.
 We weren't at our best today.

 "To win from behind, when you've only got five minutes, to score such a good try makes it all the more special."